-In very serious cases of severe and persistent bullying, suspension from lessons or even suspension from school may be considered.
+In very serious cases of severe and persistent bullying, suspension from lessons (please refer to the 'Red Card' sanction in the Prep Behaviour Policy) or even suspension from school may be considered.
 In the most extreme cases, a student may be expelled.
 Only the Head Mistress can make a decision on these forms of punishment.